-This can be the case if the velocity scale is far to low, and the measured profile is a totally aliased profile.
+This can be the case if the velocity scale is far to low, and the measured profile is a totally aliased.
 Increase step by step the velocity scale and looks on the result.
 If this does not improve the profile, you are certainly measuring in a noisy environment.
-Try to use a power line as far away as possible from any potential noisy source (switching power supply, heating system).
+To check this, remove the probe from the liquid and leave it in the air.
+The velocity profile should be a flat zero line, especially when sensitivity parameter is set to "Low".
+If this is not the case, try to use a power line as far away as possible from any potential noisy source (switching power supply, heating system).
 Try to shield the probe cable with some metallic foils (alu foils used for food).
 If this last point improves the profile a special shielded probe can be used (available on request).